defjef1979/ethereum-workshop/README.md

 ### 1. Basic income
 Our chocolate master has been hanging out with his liberal friends and learnt about the idea of basic income, so he thought to try it out.
-The idea of basic income is that the government pays every person in the state a basic fixed income, independent of their employment status, and the people can work to earn extra money.
+The idea of basic income is that the government pays every citizen a fixed basic income, independent of their employment status, and the citizen can work to earn extra money.

 So to get your basic income chocolate token, call the function `getBasicChocolateIncome()` in the chocolate master contract.
 You should then see in Metamask that you just